ricosjp/phlower/docs/source/_templates/autosummary/nn.rst

 {% extends "!autosummary/class.rst" %}

 {#
-Inherited methods from torch.nn.Module are not shown in this manual. original templates are located in `.venv/lib/python3.10/site-packages/sphinx/ext/autosummary/templates/autosummary`
+Specific methods are only shown in this manual. showitems = ["from_setting", "get_nn_name", "forward"] original templates are located in `.venv/lib/python3.10/site-packages/sphinx/ext/autosummary/templates/autosummary`
 #}